LewisAJones/PhanGrids/README.md

-# Earth surface evolution: a Phanerozoic gridded dataset of Global Plate Model reconstructions
+# PhanGrids: a Phanerozoic gridded dataset of palaeogeographic reconstructions

 Author(s): [Lewis A. Jones](mailto:LewisA.Jones@outlook.com) and [Mathew Domeier](mailto:mathewd@uio.no)

-This repository contains the data and code required to generate the materials for the article "Earth surface evolution: a Phanerozoic gridded dataset of Global Plate Model reconstructions" (Jones and Domeier, 2023).
+This repository contains the data and code required to generate the materials for the article "PhanGrids: a Phanerozoic gridded dataset of palaeogeographic reconstructions" (Jones and Domeier, 2024).

 To cite the paper:

 > Jones, L.A. and Domeier, M.M.
-2023.
-Earth surface evolution: a Phanerozoic gridded dataset of Global Plate Model reconstructions.
+2024.
+PhanGrids: a Phanerozoic gridded dataset of palaeogeographic reconstructions.
 (TBC).

 To cite this repository:

 > Jones, L.A. and Domeier, M.M.
-2023.
-Earth surface evolution: a Phanerozoic gridded dataset of Global Plate Model reconstructions.
+2024.
+PhanGrids: a Phanerozoic gridded dataset of palaeogeographic reconstructions.
 GitHub Repository: https://github.com/LewisAJones/PhanGrids.

 #### NOTE: All reconstructions files are deposited on the dedicated [Zenodo repository](https://zenodo.org/records/10069222).